BatteryDataAlliance/pymacnet/README.md

 - `v_min_safety_limit_v` - Lower voltage safety limit for the channel.
 Units of volts.
 - `i_max_safety_limit_a` - Upper current safety limit for the channel.
 Units of amps.
 - `i_min_safety_limit_a` - Lower current safety limit for the channel.
 Units of amps.
+- `power_safety_limit_chg_w` - The power safety limit for charge.
+Units of watts.
+- `power_safety_limit_dsg_w` - The power safety limit for discharge.
+Units of watts.
 - `v_max_v` - Upper voltage limit used for charge/CV limits.
 Units of volts.
 Only used with direct control.
 - `v_min_v` - Lower voltage limit used for discharge limit.
 Units of volts.
 Only used with direct control.
 - `data_record_time_s` - How often data points are taken during direct control tests.
 Zero turns off.
 Used only for direct control.
 - `data_record_voltage_delta_vbys` - The dV/dt at which data points are taken during direct control tests.
 Zero disables.
 Used only for direct control.
 - `data_record_current_delta_abys` - The dI/dt at which data points are taken during direct control tests.
 Zero disables.
 Used only for direct control.
-- `server_ip` - The IP address of the Maccor server.
-Use 127.0.0.1 if running on the same machine as the server.
-- `json_server_port` - The port to communicate through with JSON commands.
-Default set to 57570.
-- `tcp_server_port` - The port to communicate through with TCP commands.
-Default set to 57560.

-### Getting Channel Readings
+### Getting Cycler Level Information

-Below is example code for reading channel status (which includes voltage, current, etc.) from channel 75 on a Maccor cycler with IP address `3.3.31.83`.
+Here is some example code for getting cycler level readings with the `CyclerInterface` class.

 ```python
 import time